 In 2011, a book was published titled Deadly Equines, The Shocking True Story of Meat-Eating & Murderous Horses by CuChullaine O’Reilly which claims that horses can be vicious meat eaters.
 The book tells the story of Bucephalus and Alexander with the claim that Bucephalus was fed with raw meat and was the off-spring of the meat-eating mares.
 While it’s hard to relate that to our modern equine partners, there are more examples.
 In Iceland, horses are routinely fed dried fish throughout the winter for extra protein, and beef gelatin and bone meal are commonly used supplements in Europe for promoting hoof growth.

-Anyone who's spent time at a show has probably seen a horse that happily steals bites of sandwiches, hamburgers, or hot dogs.
-In the racing world, the Grand National Free Bets has heard many reports of horses killing small animals, particularly dogs and cats.
+Anyone who’s spent time at a show has probably seen a horse that happily steals bites of sandwiches, hamburgers, or hot dogs.
+In the racing world, there have been many reports of horses killing small animals, particularly dogs and cats.
 There are also several startling accounts of meat eating horses in this Carnivorous Horses article.